aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 ## Overview

-This tutorial introduces how to develop an TEN extension using C++, as well as how to debug and deploy it to run in an TEN app.
+This tutorial introduces how to develop an APTIMA extension using C++, as well as how to debug and deploy it to run in an APTIMA app.
 This tutorial covers the following topics:

 * How to create a C++ extension development project using tman.
-* How to use TEN API to implement the functionality of the extension, such as sending and receiving messages.
+* How to use APTIMA API to implement the functionality of the extension, such as sending and receiving messages.
 * How to write unit test cases and debug the code.
 * How to deploy the extension locally to an app and perform integration testing within the app.
 * How to debug the extension code within the app.

 Note

 Unless otherwise specified, the commands and code in this tutorial are executed in a Linux environment.
-Since TEN has a consistent development approach and logic across all platforms (e.g., Windows, Mac), this tutorial is also suitable for other platforms.
+Since APTIMA has a consistent development approach and logic across all platforms (e.g., Windows, Mac), this tutorial is also suitable for other platforms.

 ### Preparation